 Each student will be provided one uniform shirt, a polo or a long sleeve t-shirt.
-This shirts needs to be worn every day.
-The student has the option of purchasing additional shirts, t-shirts are \$8.00, long sleeve t-shirts are \$9.00, hoodies are \$20.00.
-Failure to wear your uniform results in a two (2) point deduction in Work Ethic grade for the day.
+This shirt needs to be worn every day.
+The student has the option of purchasing additional shirts, t-shirts are \$8.00, long sleeve t-shirts are \$9.00, hoodies are \$20.00 to \$25.00.
+Failure to wear your uniform results in a two (3) point reduction in the Work Ethic grade for the day.

 Students will be administered a skill test on safety, knowledge test on the handbook and this packet, and a knowledge test on safety before they are permitted to use the computers.
 They must pass the knowledge tests with an 80% or higher and the skill test with a 100%.

 We have read and understand the policies and procedures of Information Technology Applications as well as the Ergonomics Safety packet.

 Date

 Signatures

 Parent/Guardian print name here

 Parent/Guardian sign name here

-Student print name here
+Student print name here -

 Student sign name here